 This shift in the availability of technological tools not only changed how homework and schooling has been done, but also how music as a whole has been listened to, searched, and distributed.
 This increased exposure to a variety of subjects and topics has re-introduced Hip Hop to the academic world, and vice versa.

 In our collective college experience, there were multiple ways in which Hip Hop was either the focus of the curriculum, or it was a strong tool to explore various concepts.
 Hip Hop Poetics explored the word choices and verse structures of numerous artists from the Golden Era to today.
 Spoken Word class took the elements of performance, delivery, rhyming, and story telling and coupled them with the Slam Poetry world that has its own unique structures and performances.

 There are artists from as old as Afrika Bambaataa and Kool Moe Dee to much more recent artists such as Lupe Fiasco and M.I.A.
 Another novel released that is often pointed to as a fantastic starting point for people looking to learn more about Hip Hop is Jeff Chang’s Can’t Stop, Won’t Stop, a novel detailing the struggles in the South Bronx in the 1970s as Hip Hop was forming, and how things continued on for the culture.

 That’s going to do it for this edition of Cypher Sessions.
-If you feel strongly about what we talked about above, post it in the comments section, and make sure to keep your eyes peeled for a new mini-series we’re going to be adding to the catalog, which we will only divulge as being called “Quck Six”.
+If you feel strongly about what we talked about above, post it in the comments section, and make sure to keep your eyes peeled for a new mini-series we’re going to be adding to the catalog, which we will only divulge as being called “Quick Six”.
 Until next time, thank you for reading, and keep digging for all things Hip Hop!
-Peace.